Preakness Stakes

-The Preakness Stakes is an American thoroughbred horse race held annually on the third Saturday in May at Pimlico Race Course in Baltimore, Maryland (except in 2026 when it will move to Laurel Park during reconstruction of Pimlico).
+The Preakness Stakes is an American thoroughbred horse race traditionally held annually on the third Saturday in May at Pimlico Race Course in Baltimore, Maryland.
 The Preakness Stakes is a Grade I race run over a distance of 1+3/16 mi on dirt.
 Colts and geldings carry 126 lbs; fillies 121 lbs.
-It is the second jewel (or leg) of the Triple Crown, held two weeks after the Kentucky Derby and three weeks before the Belmont Stakes.
+It is the second jewel (or leg) of the Triple Crown, held three weeks and one day after the Kentucky Derby and two weeks before the Belmont Stakes.

-First run in 1873, the Preakness Stakes was named by a former Maryland governor after the colt who won the first Dinner Party Stakes at Pimlico.
+First run in 1873, the Preakness Stakes was named by Maryland governor Oden Bowie after the colt who won the first Dinner Party Stakes at Pimlico.
 Annual "Preakness Weekend" races include both the Saturday Preakness Stakes and a Grade II race on Friday for fillies only named the Black-Eyed Susan Stakes.
 Attendance at the Preakness Stakes ranks second in North America among equestrian events, surpassed only by the Kentucky Derby.

-The 150th running of the Preakness Stakes was held on Saturday, May 17, 2025.
+The 151st running of the Preakness Stakes was held on Saturday, May 16, 2026, with Napoleon Solo winning the race.
+It was moved to Laurel Park amid Pimlico's reconstruction.
+The 152nd running will be held on a Sunday — May 23, 2027 — in part to accommodate that year's Black-Eyed Susan Stakes being run on the Saturday instead of the Friday.